ericrasmussen/chromaticleaves/posts/compiled-heist.markdown

   "allTutorials" ## (renderTutorials tutorialsRuntime)
 ```

-The `allTutorialSplices` can now be added to our top level HeistConfig so it
+Once we have the fully compiled splices, we can add them to our HeistConfig so
-will be available whenever we render the tutorials template:
+it will be available to our template when rendered:

 ```haskell
 app :: SnapletInit App App